 Each term, reliable Trust-wide standardised assessments are undertaken within a given window, in Reading and Maths.
 In Years 1, 3, 4 and 5 NFER tests are used, in Year 2 NFER tests are used in the autumn term and past SATs in the spring and summer terms and in Year 6, past SATs papers.
-No More Marking is also used throughout the year in order to support the assessment of writing.
+Moderation of writing takes place on a termly basis, using Trust-wide criteria.

 The main purpose of using standardised assessments, is to enable teachers to clearly identify gaps in pupils' learning that informs and thoughtfully shapes their future teaching and pupils' learning.
 The assessments also support the judgements made by teachers and provide comparative tracking data across the Trust.

 The assessment calendar for 2021/22 can be found on the Events calendar page of our website.